Community Group Sues Council over £600m incinerator contract

 - Provide subsidy to community groups doing likewise on a similar basis

-- Monitoring of emissions to include small particulates to ensure emission of these most harmful substances stay below legal maximums
+- Monitoring of emissions to include small particulates to ensure emissions of these most harmful substances stay below legal maximums

 - Implement a pre-sort of waste received at the incinerator (manual or auto) to remove recyclable material